jipearson/Pewlett-Hackard-Analysis/README.md

   - Below are the total potential mentors by their current title.
 AGAIN Senior Engineers and Senior Staffers make up the majority of the group, this should help bridge the training gap.
 ![](Images/potential_mentors.png)

+- I suggest based on the volume of new hires that we will have to on board in the next few years that we look into working with a 3rd party HR group to help us find the best available tallent and avoid putting additional pressures on our internal team.

+- We should also look into what efficiencies can be gained throguh technology and innovation.
+Additional tools, resources, training, and process automation could help us significantly reduce the number of positions that will need to be backfilled and have a substantial impact on our long term bottom line.

 ## Summary